katydecorah/katydecorah.github.io/_posts/2014-03-23-jekyll-data-playlists.md

 ## Jekyll data files

-I ditched the database and moved the playlists into a YAML file.
-Using PHP, I spun through the playlists and outputted the data into YAML format.
+I ditched the database and moved the playlists into a single YAML file.
+Using PHP, I outputted the playlist data into YAML format.
 I had to clean out special characters, but in all it worked beautifully.
 I saved my data into [`playlists.yml`](https://github.com/katydecorah/katydecorah.github.com/blob/master/_data/playlists.yml) in my site's `_data` folder.

 ![playlists.xml](https://farm3.staticflickr.com/2868/13362876355_b3ce6c825f_o.png)